theticketfairy/tf-checkout-react-native/README.md

 Exposes the following functions:

 `getTickets` Fetches the tickets from the event set in the config function.
-It receives a promoCode parameter to apply to the tickets.
+It receives a promoCode and referrerId parameters to apply to the tickets.
+PromoCode is higher priority than referrerId

 `getEvent` Fetches the event from the eventId set in the config function.